Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/02-deploying-bookstore-app/README.md

 ## Deploy the application to Kubernetes

-The deployment manifests are hosted in [OSM's docs repo](https://github.com/openservicemesh/osm-docs/tree/main/manifests/apps), so we can deploy them directly from there.
+The deployment manifests are hosted in the [OSM docs repo](https://github.com/openservicemesh/osm-docs/tree/main/manifests/apps), so you can deploy them directly from there.

 Run the following commands to deploy the applications.